Gmina Izbica

 Gmina Izbica is a rural gmina (administrative district) in Krasnystaw County, Lublin Voivodeship, in eastern Poland.
-Its seat is the village of Izbica, which lies approximately 12 km south of Krasnystaw and 58 km south-east of the regional capital Lublin.
+Its seat is the town of Izbica, which lies approximately 12 km south of Krasnystaw and 58 km south-east of the regional capital Lublin.

 The gmina covers an area of 138.66 km2, and as of 2006 its total population is 8,942.

 The gmina contains part of the protected area called Skierbieszów Landscape Park.

 Villages

 Gmina Izbica contains the villages and settlements of Bobliwo, Dworzyska, Izbica, Kryniczki, Majdan Krynicki, Mchy, Orłów Drewniany, Orłów Drewniany-Kolonia, Orłów Murowany, Orłów Murowany-Kolonia, Ostrówek, Ostrzyca, Romanów, Stryjów, Tarnogóra, Tarnogóra-Kolonia, Tarzymiechy Drugie, Tarzymiechy Pierwsze, Tarzymiechy Trzecie, Topola, Wał, Wirkowice Drugie, Wirkowice Pierwsze, Wólka Orłowska and Zalesie.

 Neighbouring gminas

 Gmina Izbica is bordered by the gminas of Gorzków, Kraśniczyn, Krasnystaw, Nielisz, Rudnik, Skierbieszów and Stary Zamość.